Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 \subsubsection{Conv Layer Evaluation}

-The complexities of carrying out one Conv layer with $c_i$ input channels, $c_o$ output channels, filter size $f_w=f_h=f$, input size $w_i=h_i=w$ and length-$N$ ciphertext polynomials on one input $i(X)$ using our proposed design are listed in Table \ref{tab: HE Conv Cost}.
+The complexities of carrying out one Conv layer with $c_i$ input channels, $c_o$ output channels, filter size $f_w=f_h=f$, input size $w_i=h_i=w$, and length-$N$ ciphertext polynomials on one input $i(X)$ using our proposed design are listed in Table \ref{tab: HE Conv Cost}.
 It is assumed that $N=c_iw^2$.
-In our design, the complexity is divided between the server and client.
+In our design, the complexity is divided between the server and the client.
 All input data associated with one output channel is packed into one ciphertext and all associated filter coefficients are also packed into one plaintext polynomial.
-Besides, only the $c_0(X)$ part of the input data ciphertexts are sent to the server. $c_o$ polynomial multiplications are carried out in the server for each input $i(X)$ in Line 14 of Algorithm \ref{alg:proposed_ext}.
-Besides, only $N/c_i$ coefficients need to be computed in each product as shown in Line 17 of Algorithm \ref{alg:proposed_ext}.
-Therefore, the total number of coefficients to compute from polynomial multiplications is $Nc_o/c_i$.
-On the client side, the $s(X)p^{(n)}(X)$ in Line 21 of Algorithm \ref{alg:proposed_ext} only needs to be computed once for a Conv layer and does not need to be repeated for a different $i(X)$.
-For each input, only $c_o$ polynomial multiplications are needed in the client to multiply $s(X)p^{(n)}(X)$ with the $v(X)$ in Line 21 of Algorithm \ref{alg:proposed_ext}.
-From Line 24, only $N/c_i$ coefficients need to be computed for each $c_1^{(n)}(X)$.
-Hence, the total number of coefficients to be computed from these polynomial multiplications is $Nc_o/c_i$.
-Our design does not need any ciphertext rotation.
+Besides, only the $c_0(X)$ element of the input data ciphertexts is transmitted to the server.